ecpre/FUSE-RedSea/README.md

 where `RedSea.ISO.C` is any RedSea ISO.C file and `directory` is the directory you wish to view the filesystem in.

 THIS IS A VERY EARLY RELEASE.
 THIS MAY SOMEHOW BREAK YOUR ISO.C FILES.
-So please create a backup of any ISO.C files you wish to use with this program, especially if plan on writing to the disk.
+So please create a backup of any ISO.C files you wish to use with this program, especially if you plan on writing to the disk.

 This is not a completely faithful implementation of the RedSea filesystem.
 Any ISO.C files modified with this porgram should work with TempleOS, but they might not.
 Please report any inconsistencies to me.